14 Tips For Handling Lash Clients When You Get Sick

 Staying home to take care of yourself is grossly underrated these days.
 You can’t hustle non-stop; your body can’t handle it.
 No one’s can!

-Your body does most of its recovery while you sleep, so it’s important that you rest up.
+Your body does most of its recovery while you sleep, so it’s important that you rest up and maintain a healthy sleeping routine.
 (Finally a reason to stay in bed all day!)

 Drink herbal tea.
 It’s yummy and provides your body with antioxidants and natural remedies.